-In spite of projected decreases in the total number of Michigan high school graduates, CMU's overall enrollment is expected to grow gradually over the next five years, including increased enrollment in the sciences at both the graduate and undergraduate levels:
+Despite projected decreases in the total number of Michigan high school graduates, CMU's overall enrollment is expected to grow gradually over the next five years, including increased enrollment in the sciences at both the graduate and undergraduate levels:

+Voor Fall

-Year Fall Enrollment
+1 cai Enrollment

-2023 14,411
+2024 14,466

-2024 14,558
+2025 14,558

-2025 14,760
+2026 14,760

-2026 15,001
+2027 15,001

-2027 15,266
+2028 15,266

 CMU has completed a thorough enrollment management planning process and is implementing several strategies to recruit and retain students.
-In spite of increased competition from other Michigan universities, including those that lowered academic requirements for entering students, CMU has increased enrollment of new students at the undergraduate and graduate level for the past two years.
+Despite increased competition from other Michigan universities, including those that lowered academic requirements for entering students, CMU has increased enrollment of new students at the undergraduate and graduate level for the past two years.

 CMU is committed to enrolling students who have demonstrated an ability to be successful in college.
-CMU's mean SAT is 1,090 which is the 56th percentile of SAT scores.
-CMU's mean high school GPA is 3.52.
+CMU's mean SAT is 1,083 which is the 60th percentile of SAT scores.
+CMU's mean high school GPA is 3.51.